finbourne/workflow-sdk-csharp/sdk/docs/EventHandlersApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<EventHandlersApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<EventHandlersApi>();
             var createEventHandlerRequest = new CreateEventHandlerRequest(); // CreateEventHandlerRequest | The data to create an Event Handler

             try
             {
+                // uncomment the below to set overrides at the request level
+                // EventHandler result = apiInstance.CreateEventHandler(createEventHandlerRequest, opts: opts);

                 // [EXPERIMENTAL] CreateEventHandler: Create a new Event Handler EventHandler result = apiInstance.CreateEventHandler(createEventHandlerRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));